thisisdavidbell/hello-operator/hello-app/README.md

 - Build the image
 `docker build -t hello:v1.0 .`

-c.
-Confirm the image was created
+- Confirm the image was created
 `docker images | grep hello`

-d.
-Run the image locally:
+- Run the image locally:
-`docker run -p 8080:8080 -d hello:v0.0.1`
+`docker run -p 8080:8080 -d hello:v1.0`

-e.
-Confirm the container is running:
+- Confirm the container is running:
 `docker ps`

-f.
-Test:
+- Test:
 `curl localhost:8080/hello`

-g.
-Stop the container:
+- Stop the container:
 `docker stop CONTAINER-ID`
  where `CONTAINER-ID` is the value shown when running `docker ps`